 - Tradesmen say cowboy builders are damaging their reputation

 - Will tradesmen lose their jobs to robots?

 - Find out more about tradesman insurance

-It’s not just the cold, wet weather that brings different challenges for tradesmen in winter, it’s also the changes in work flow, with homeowners scrambling to get work completed before Christmas and outdoor projects sometimes put on hold.
+It’s not just the weather that brings different challenges for tradespeople in winter.
+There are shorter days and changes in workflow, with homeowners scrambling to get work completed and outdoor projects sometimes put on hold.
 So how do you get through the chilly months in the best way possible?

 Get the right clothing

-Look for affordable winter weather clothing in online sales, including waterproof jackets and trousers and good fleeces and thermals.
+Look for affordable winter weather clothing, including waterproof jackets and trousers and good fleeces and thermals.